[This story was originally published on January 9, 2019. In the light recent Warner Bros./DC movie news, we thought it was worth another look today.]

 Embrace it, Warner Bros.
 Own it.
 Sure it’s “corny,” sure its origins are on Saturday morning, but it also plainly says in a two words what audiences are embracing in Aquaman.
 It’s what the Fast & Furious franchise is about with cars being swapped out for capes.

 So enough with Superman’s brooding.
 Enough with Batman and Wonder Woman’s awkward flirting.
 Build a Hall of Justice.
 Give Bruce’s big round table more than six chairs.
-Invite Shazam.
-Extend invitations to Green Lantern, Green Arrow, Black Canary, the Atom, and Hawkman.
+Invite Shazam and the Shazam family.
+Extend invitations to Robin, Green Lantern, Green Arrow, Black Canary, the Atom, Firestorm, Hawkman, and the Wonder Twins.
 Mera is, of course, welcome too.

 Forget about having to justify their existence because the world needs them.
 Just let them be family first and universe-savers second.